Saratoga, New South Wales

 The village of Saratoga occupies the central portion of its peninsula, bordered towards the point by Davistown and toward the mainland by Yattalunga.

-Initially utilised by indigenous peoples, the area of Saratoga was first exploited by European settlers for citrus orchards, after John Bourke and his family settled in the area in 1863.
+Initially utilised by indigenous peoples, the area of Saratoga was first used by European settlers for citrus orchards, after John Bourke and his family settled in the area in 1863.
 Bourke went on to become a pioneer in commercial citrus growing in the area of Brisbane Water.
 Sporadic building occurred thereafter, including the notable Federation-style house 'Rosemount', built in 1917 and surviving on 0.5 ha of land at the corner of Village Road and Brooklyn Road.
 In recent decades, housing development has transformed most of Saratoga into an outer residential suburb of Gosford.
 Bordered on three sides by water, Saratoga has also become a favourite haunt of fishermen and sports people.

 Most residents commute to Gosford, Kincumber or Erina for their daily needs, with few working in the suburb itself.
-Saratoga has a small shopping centre located on Village Road, which includes a petrol station, a general store, a fruit shop, a hairdresser, a newsagency, a liquor outlet, a real estate agency, a pharmacy, a takeaway shop,a bakery and a jeweller.
+Saratoga has a small shopping centre located on Village Road, which includes a petrol station, a general store, a hairdresser, a newsagency, a liquor outlet, a pharmacy, two takeaway shops, a bakery and a jeweller.